r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

   Apple clang 14.0.3 seems a major update, with many aspects of LLVM clang 16 having been ported.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes using Java 17 -- I believe the CRAN checks use a patched (by Zulu) Java 11.
-    And cmake, currently 3.25.2.
+    This includes using Java 17 and cmake, currently 3.25.2.
-    OpenMPI is installed for Rmpi, bigGP and pbdMPI
+    OpenMPI is installed for Rmpi, bigGP and pbdMPI .
 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.

-Note that Apple has deprecated C functions sprintf and vsprintf in macOS 13 SDK: this also affect users of C++.
+Note that Apple has deprecated C functions sprintf and vsprintf in macOS 13 SDK: this also affects users of C++.
 (And the much less commonly used and widely deprecated gets, mktemp and tmpnam.)

 Packages with non-default installs: